 On a rogaine race, you are penalized one point for every minute you're late, so time management was key during this second half.
 Up to the half-way mark, I was giving myself 10minutes for every control point, but during this second half, I was falling behind.
 There was no way I could keep the speed and efficiency of the first half.

 I don't know what happened to me after half-time.
 I had a series of mini-mistakes until CP240, including running out of the transition area and then back to click the "start", and then doing it again--running out and then back to get more food.
+Usually my teammates help me do all that other stuff, but today we were all solo to brush up on navigational skills.
 Once I got to CP240, I had to tell myself 'that's enough, concentrate!'.
 This course also had the same clockwise route, starting with the lower left quadrant.

 Overall, it was great exercise in many areas--physical, mental, contour reading, on-the-fly route planning, and pace setting.
 I finished the race with 5 minutes to spare, good for second place overall.
 I also literally ran a marathon in the woods today.